Now is the time to enroll in Head Start and Early Head Start

-West Central Community Action Head Start and Early Head Start provides early educational services for children.
+West Central Community Action Head Start and Early Head Start provide early educational services for children.

 Program availability is limited and spaces fill up quickly.
 To learn more, visit the WCCA website at www.westcentralca.org for more information.
 Apply online now for the 2020-2021 school year.